Choose another writer in this calendar:

 which he condemned the poet and his writings.
 Welhaven's series of

-sonnets, 'Norges Daemring' was also aimed at Wergeleand although he did
+sonnets, 'Norges Daemring' was also aimed at Wergeland although he did

 not mention his opponent by name.
 When his play Campbellerne eller den hjemkomne Søn (1838)